-VARNING:

-If you smell gas:

-1. Extinguish any open flames, pilot lights and all smoking materials.

-2. Do not touch electrical switches.

-3. Shut off the gas supply at the tank valve(s) or gas supply connection.

-4. Open doors and other ventilating openings.

-5. Leave the area until odor clears.

-6. Have the gas system checked and leakage source corrected before using again.
+- 1. Extinguish any open flames, pilot lights and all smoking materials. - 2.
+Do not touch electrical switches. - 3.
+Shut off the gas supply at the tank valve(s) or gas supply connection. - 4.
+Open doors and other ventilating openings. - 5.
+Leave the area until odor clears. - 6.
+Have the gas system checked and leakage source corrected before using again.

-WARNING: LP gas regulators must always be installed with the diaphragm vent facing downward.
+LP gas regulators must always be installed with the diaphragm vent facing downward.
 Regulators that are not in compartments have been equipped with a protective cover.
 Make sure that regulator vent faces downward and that cover is kept in place to minimize vent blockage that could result in excessive gas pressure causing fire or explosion.